Wednesday, September 6th, 2023

 To learn more about this topic go to biophiliccities.org for examples from around the world

-Wednesday, February 3rd at 7:30 PM - no video recording of meeting is available - sorry about that!
+Wednesday, February 3, 2021 - no video recording of meeting is available - sorry about that!

 The CHEERS Development Plan for Cleveland's Eastern Lakefront